PlatDrake2875/PAO_Java_2023/README.md

 1) Playlist

-Queries:
+Types of Queries:
-1) Create User
-2) Display User Data (getters for each member.
-Should count as individual queries, but I prefer omitting this fact)
-3) Sort Users
-4) Display longest audio product
-5) Change a product's price
-6) Add discount to a product
-7) Purchase a product
-8) Make a playlist (Should use a HashMap for it)
-9) Play the playlist
+1) Serveral sortings by different crieteria
+2) Setters and Getters for every attribute
+3) Group by's of objects
+4) Create/Remove/Update of some objects
+5) Get id of object

 - [ ] Definirea sistemului/documentatie (0.5p)